-Showmanship classes will be divided into appropriately sized groups by age.
-4-Hers must sign-up with the respective superintendent.
+Showmanship classes will be divided into appropriately sized groups based on age, grade, and difficulty.
+4-Hers must signup with the respective superintendent.
+Please reference the specific showmanship rules under the perspective species rules for specific showmanship levels and guidelines.
 When signing up to enter the showmanship contest, the 4-Her must give his/her grade level.
 The superintendent will determine the break in class size.
 The winners in each class will show for the Champion Showman Award.
-(Past winners will re-enter their appropriate age class each year).
 All participating members must show their own animals.